cornerman/py3status-wiki/Home.md

+## About
-You will love `py3status` if you're using [i3wm](http://i3wm.org/) and are frustrated by the [i3status](http://i3wm.org/i3status/) [limitations](https://faq.i3wm.org/question/459/external-scriptsprograms-in-i3status-without-loosing-colors/) on your i3bar such as:
+You will love `py3status` if you're using [i3wm](http://i3wm.org/) and are frustrated by the i3status [limitations](https://faq.i3wm.org/question/459/external-scriptsprograms-in-i3status-without-loosing-colors/) on your i3bar such as:
 * you cannot hack into it easily
 * you want more than the built-in modules and their limited configuration
 * you cannot pipe the result of one of more scripts or commands in your bar easily
 * you want to see the clock seconds increment in real time !

-These limitations are there by design as said in the i3status man page:
+These limitations are there by design as said in the [i3status](http://i3wm.org/i3status/) man page:

 > In general, i3status wants to display things which you would look at occasionally anyways, like the current date/time, whether you are connected to a WiFi network or not, and if you have enough disk space to fit that 4.3 GiB download.